 There are also jewelry holders that lack covers or enclosures to secure jewelry.
 For some people, this is highly desirable and considered peak accessibility.
 On the other hand, others feel an open design is less secure and allows dust to accumulate on the jewelry.

 Perhaps the most important feature to consider when comparing jewelry holders is capacity.
-After all, to manage your growing collection, you need ample space, and then some.
+After all, to manage your growing collection of polished baubles, you need ample space, and then some.
 It’s best to invest in a jewelry holder that has a bit more room than you currently need.
 This means you can continue to build your collection without forcing pieces to share compartments or, worse, losing or damaging pieces that are buried beneath others.

 As you compare jewelry holders, you’ll find that not every type details the number of compartments it has.
 To select one with the right amount of room, conduct a simple inventory of your jewelry while keeping in mind what kinds of pieces you have.
 If you have a larger necklace collection, for example, you’ll want to aim for a jewelry holder with several hooks or a series of long compartments.

 If security is a top concern, expect to spend more on a jewelry holder with a locking mechanism.
 More often than not, you’ll find this feature in traditional jewelry boxes and chests, as well as some wall-mounted holders.